By: ITAMCAP

 2. Start with Naturalization Records

 Naturalization papers are a great way to find out where your ancestors immigrated from.
-These vital records have a lot of useful information for your genealogical research.
-If they were issued before 1906, naturalization records could provide the country of origin and country of residency for Italian immigrants.
+These vital records have a lot of useful information and, if they were issued after 1906, naturalization records could provide the country of origin for Italian immigrants.

 3. Use a Tablet with External/Cloud-Based Storage

-Tablets are more portable than laptops and can be ideal for gathering your Italian genealogy records.
-Most also have built-in cameras which can be useful when you find relevant paper records related to your Italian family history, and you can screenshot online pages and relevant Italian records to expand your family tree.
+Tablets can be ideal for gathering your Italian genealogy records due to their portability.
+Most also have built-in cameras which can be useful when you find relevant paper records related to your Italian family history.

 4. Interview Family Members of Italian Origin

 Your relatives are some of the best Italian genealogy resources available to you.
-Create a list of interview questions to ask family members and learn more about your family history and Italian heritage.
-Family members might have birth, death, civil registration, or military service records, clippings of obituaries, or know where you can find death certificates.
+Create a list of interview questions to ask family members.
+Although some members of your family may not know much, they can help supplement information and fill gaps.

 5. Visit Public Libraries and Contact Records Centers